What Men Want in a Relationship

 I’m not saying men don’t like to talk about stressful things.
 On the contrary, many men are grateful to find someone they can talk to.
 However, one thing men universally look for in a partner is someone who can make them smile.

-If you daily come home and dump a half hour of negativity on him, he’s going to start feeling suffocated and he may decide he can’t be with you.
+If you daily come home from yourr job and dump a half hour of negativity on him, he’s going to start feeling suffocated and he may decide he can’t be with you.
 Especially if you deflect every suggestion he has or get defensive that he’s trying to help you solve your problems.

 How should you handle this?
 Make it a habit to talk to a girlfriend about the majority of your daily complaints so that you can be more positive when you spend time with your man.